 We understand Mayor Briley has recommended to the Metro Council that the e-scooter pilot program be ended, and that e-scooters be removed from the streets of Nashville.
 While we are saddened that it took Brady’s death to spur such action, we will take solace in seeing this recommendation swiftly carried out, and in knowing that no other families will suffer as we have.

 Since e-scooters arrived in Nashville they have brought injury, suffering and, most recently, death and unimaginable sorrow to the family of Brady Gaulke.
 The devastation started slowly, with most Nashvillians merely annoyed at how they littered the sidewalks.
 Then people started getting hurt.
-By February 2019, Vanderbilt had treated over 250 people who had been injured while riding e-scooters.
+By February 2019, Vanderbilt had treated over 250 people who had been injured while riding an e-scooter.
 Finally, inevitably, on May 19, 2019 someone was killed.
 That was Brady Gaulke.
 Heidi and Brian’s son.
 Dakota’s brother.

 He was killed because e-scooters are inherently unsafe in urban environments like Nashville, on streets filled with fast-moving vehicles.
 Like the Corvair from another era, e-scooters are unsafe at any speed, and we are calling on Mayor David Briley and the Metro Council to ban them from the streets immediately.
 We are calling for a ban so Brady is the last victim of an epidemic that the e-scooter companies and local government both refuse to acknowledge.